 There are certain haberdashery items which make quilting so much quicker and easier.
-Below we’ve shared some of our essential quilting tools telling you what we use them for and why we find them useful.
+Below we’ve shared some of our best quilting tools telling you what we use them for and why we find them useful.

 Clover Wonder Clips